 If two staff members from the same functional centre participate in service recipient activities at the same time, both report workload however, only one set of service activity and caseload status statistics is recorded.
-For example, a therapist and support worker from the same functional centre are both involved in an assessment, only one attendance day and one new referral/active carryover statistic is recorded.
+For example, two nurses from the same functional centre are both involved in an assessment, only one attendance day and one new referral/active carryover statistic is recorded.